-To get even more relevant results, consider using AND and OR to craft your searches.
+To get even more relevant results, use AND and OR to build your searches.
 Many databases make using these terms easier by having multiple search boxes that use AND to connect them (so you can use OR inside the search boxes to group similar terms).

 You can also create your search all in one line: (statistics or probability) and history